The security of your documents and data is at the core of everything we do.

 FileInvite stores the documents that you request in the Amazon S3 facility.
-The original files and the customer data are split, isolated and placed in different locations and encrypted at rest in addition to a complex management by encryption keys.
+The original files and the customer data are split, isolated, and placed in different locations, and encrypted at rest in addition to complex management by encryption keys.

 Access to these files is only via authenticated calls through the FileInvite file proxy, and using time expiry signed URLs.

 We leverage best practice programming techniques applicable to the software industry wherever possible.
 All our products and solutions follow a quality assurance path through our software development lifecycle, and our teams follow OWASP guidelines, code reviews, and regular security awareness training so that our application meets stringent safety and security standards.